zuplo-samples/neon-postgrest/README.md

 # Neon PostgREST API Demo

 Are you using/considering [Neon](https://neon.tech) (or your own hosted Postgres) - but wish you had the ability to interact with your database via API/SDK like Supabase?
 Look no further!
 This project shows you exactly how to recreate the Supabase API and developer experience.
 [Try the Demo](https://neon-postgrest.zuplopreview.net/).
+You can also [read the walkthrough](https://zuplo.com/blog/2024/11/25/neon-postgrest-rest-api) to get a better sense of how this works.

 ## Installation